spectrocloud/librarium/content/docs/14-troubleshooting/04-cluster-deployment.md

-## Scenario - Instances Continuously Delete Every 30 Min
+## Scenario - Instances Continuously Delete Every 30 Minutes

 An instance is launched and terminated every 30 minutes prior to completion of its deployment, and the **Events Tab** lists errors with the following message: